rodrigomelo9/digital-design/hdl.md

 #### VHDL vs Verilog

 * VHDL is strongly typed, CasE InSEnSiTiVe and supports libraries.
+Based on ADA.
 * Verilog is weakly typed, case sensitive and doesn’t support libraries.
+C-like syntax
 * You can achieve the same with both of them.
 * Verilog is more concise but allows you to write wrong code.

 ----

-#### VHDL'93 - Verilog'01
+#### EDA tools support

+The most widely supported standards are VHDL 93 and Verilog 2001.

 ![Xcell27](images/hdl/xcell27.png)